 which takes you to Hilltop Rd - cross to begin the Thistle Trail

-, which takes you to Thistle Rd; cross and continue on the River Road Trail
+, which takes you to Thistle Rd; cross and continue on the Gray's Mill Trail to River Rd, short road ride to Frederick Rd.

 The Cycle Mill bike shop is on the corner of River and Frederick.
 Make a left onto busy Frederick Rd, cruise downhill to a shared private driveway with a right-of-way to an access road/trail to Banneker Park.
 Climb up into Banneker.
 Follow the Outer Loop Trail